equinor/radix-operator/docs/RBAC.md

   - Purpose: Give radix-pipeline service account inside app namespace access to update radix config and execute the outer pipeline through the radix-pipeline clusterrole
   - Lives in: app namespace
   - Created by: Operator
-- radix-tekton-runner
+- radix-tekton
-  - Purpose: Give radix-tekton-runner service account inside app namespace access to create config map where a clone of radixconfig from master branch is put, create Tekton tasks and pipelines
+  - Purpose: Give radix-tekton service account inside app namespace access to create config map where a clone of radixconfig from master branch is put, create Tekton tasks and pipelines
   - Lives in: app namespace
   - Created by: Operator